LJC’s unique guide to vinyl record photography

 Around three months ago I started to use the full Avid/Linn/World Design hi fi system to make a rip from the tape-out sockets on the back of the Linn amplifier via a USB converter.
 I use the Citronic AC1-USB audio capture device, output into Audacity software running on a laptop.

 Audacity is pretty simple, free, and supports a large number of audio formats, including MP3 at 320 kbps, the highest quality audio file WordPress supports.
 You need to do a number of trial rips as the gain (loudness) of every LP is different.
 You need to stretch the sound histogram, just like the photo histogram, the provide the maximum dynamic range before it overloads.
 As a final check, trim/delete any surplus length at the start and finish of each rip.
 I have never got the automatic removal of clicks to work, but you can manually cut out any rogue noises with the scissor function.

-The final rip is exported to the cloud, which becomes the source to upload to WordPress embedded player.
+The final rip is named and exported to a USB stick, which becomes the source to upload to WordPress embedded player.
 You are hearing the output of the real hi fi system, as best these various digital sampling systems can render it.
 It is not as good as analogue, but then….